lwieske/digital-pipelines2platforms/README.md

 # Rise of Digital Platforms / Industries

 In 2007 the Oil & Gas industry was represented by 5 companies among the top 10 in the ranking.
-In 2016 (end of year) the Information Technology industry took 5 positions among the top 10.
+In 2020 (end of year) the Information Technology industry takes 7 positions among the top 10.

 ``` r
 tenyearsafter(mcs$Year,